 click here for PDF & MP3 files on health anxiety

-There is a Meditation Group at The Student Counselling Centre between 12 and 1.30 pm every thursday throughout the year (from late september to late august).
-For more information you can download this word document.
+There is a Meditation Group in Room 6 upstairs in The Students' Union between 12 and 1.30 pm every thursday throughout the year (from late september to late august).
+The groups is run by James Taylor who is a Psychotherapist and Meditation teacher employed by the Student Counselling Centre.
+For more information you can download this PDF.

 Other groups available to students include a group between 4.14 and 5pm in Hall at the Sports Centre in term time and for the Students Union based group go to: